Author: Dr. Jean-Paul Rodrigue

 In addition to substitution and mobility issues, ICT has an impact on the location and the operations of economic activities.
 The most important forces are those of decentralization and relocation.
 Organizational structures are being transformed from a hierarchy to a network of collaborators.
 This commonly results in management, which is more flexible and able to adapt to market changes, including new sourcing strategies.
 ICT improves locational flexibility by offering a wider array of locational choices for administrative, retail, and freight-related activities.
 This helps lower office and retail footprints by decentralizing some tasks to a lower-cost environment, such as the suburbs or at home, or by permitting their complete relocation (offshoring) to low-cost locations.
 ICT is, therefore, a corporate strategy to improve the productivity of labor and assets through higher locational flexibility.

 Most corporations use ICT to reduce costs.
 For office-related activities, the costs of providing office space to employees are very high, far more than just the cost of leasing or building the space and maintaining it.
-It also concerns parking, which tends to be more expensive in high-density areas often related to the clustering office activities.
-In some cases, it can run as high as 20 to 30% of disbursed salaries per employee.
-A common outcome is to outsource or offshore the job instead of focusing on telecommuting.
+It also concerns parking, which tends to be more expensive in high-density areas, often related to the clustering office activities.
+It can run as high as 20 to 30% of disbursed salaries per employee in some cases.
+With these high costs, a common outcome was to outsource or offshore the job instead of focusing on telecommuting.
+If a job could be substituted by telecommuting, it could be more cost-effective to outsource it instead.
+However, the growth of teleconferencing technologies has widened options.
 For retail, the most important cost is renting store space, leading to the conventional paradox that the locations that could generate the highest sales volumes were also those commanding the highest rents.
 A factor behind the competitiveness of online retailing firms is their lower rent structure because their footprint is more focused on distribution centers in lower-cost locations.
 They do not have the burden to maintain a retail presence in high-cost locations.

 ICT has thus become a force shaping land use and transportation.
 Cheaper space in the suburbs is an important requirement for newer and smaller firms that are users of telecommunications technologies.
 A similar observation can be made concerning the distributional structures related to e-commerce, in which fulfillment centers have suburban and exurban locations.
+The most recent trends in teleconferencing provided an additional dimension with capabilities to undertake educational, conferences, and office work remotely.
 The growing capability of ICT allows businesses and other organizations locational flexibility and better tracking, asset management, and regulatory compliance of transport systems.

 - Transportation and Blockchains